In recent years, the world of work has changed a lot. Like a lot, a lot.

 We’ve seen amazing talent jumping ship from corporate life to a gig life.

-We have worked on both sides of the fence: as in-house leaders and as gig talent.
-When a chat over coffee turned to our observations of the emerging work models and a reflection on our lived experience, we started to re-think the professional gig economy.
+Founder and CEO, Michelle Fotheringham, has worked on both sides of the fence: as an in-house leader and as gig talent.
+Her observations of this emerging work models and reflection on her lived experience, led to an exploration of what might be possible if we were to re-think the professional gig economy.

-Our curiosity sparked, we interviewed dozens of independent and freelance consultants, contractors, and founders of niche consulting practices to better understand their experience and needs.
+With curiosity sparked, Werkling interviewed dozens of independent and freelance consultants, contractors, and founders of niche consulting practices to better understand their experience and needs.
 We tapped into our broad network of business leaders to gain their perspective; seeking to learn about their pains and gains of finding high quality, trusted talent on-demand.

 Werkling is on a bold mission to make the professional gig economy a little more human.
-To learn more about what we do, check out The Werks.
+Head here to learn more about what we do.